JuliaAstro/Spectra.jl/docs/src/index.md

 ## Contributing

-Please see [contributing](@ref contrib) for information on contributing and extending Spectra.jl.
+Please see [Contributing](@ref contrib) for information on contributing and extending Spectra.jl.